cgre-aachen/open_AR_Sandbox/README.md

 Follow the instructions for the installation and update the Firmware of your sensor.
 You should be able to use and see the depth and RGB image.

-Now to the Python wrapper can be easily installed via:
+Now the Python wrapper can be easily installed via:

 ```pip install pyrealsense2```